Bleebop/IXL_project/README.md

 Here are the functions used in the controller program :

-- The central part is a function managing the states of the routes (formed (a train can pass through it), or destroyed (trains can't pass through it)), that includes 3 sub-functions
+- The central part is a function managing the states of the routes (formed (a train can pass through it), or destroyed (trains can't pass through it)).
-	- Route formation is relatively straightforward: if the formation or a route is demanded and no incompatible route is already formed or demanded, then the first route shall be formed
+  - A route is formed if it is requested and no incompatible routes are formed or requested.
-	- Automatic destruction is a way to automatically destroy a route when a train has finished running through it.
-It is safety critical (destroying a route allow incompatible routes to be formed) and, contrary to other safety critical functions, relies on the *occupation* of the track, so it requires special care.
-	- Manual destruction allows to destruct routes manually.
-Various methods, mainly approach areas and timers, are used to ensure that a route won't be destroyed just in front of a train.
-- Track occupation: if using only one kind of detection, this is pretty much only an input.
-If the interlocking controller use more than one method (track circuits, axle counter, ponctual detector, data from the CBTC system...), this function may need to merge this data.
+  - A route is destroyed if its destruction is requested, no train are currently on the route and no train risk entring the route.
 - Automatic switch command: in nominal cases, a switch included in a formed route is commanded to the position which is suitable for the route.
 However this command may be disabled if the switch is moved manually.
-- Manual switch command: in degraded cases a switch may be moved mechanically by an operator on the track.
-We need to disable automatic switch command if that's the case, as well as close any signal that can reach this switch to avoid injuring the operator.
+Occupation of the TVD containing the switch prevents it from moving.
-- Signal aspects: a signal is opened only if:
+- Signal aspects: a signal is opened if and only if:
-	- a route starting from this signal is formed (and destruction is not demanded)
+	- a route starting from this signal is formed (and destruction is not demanded),
-	- and all the switches included in this route are at the correct position for this route
+	- and all the switches included in this route are at the correct position for this route and not manually commanded,
-	- and the track behind the signal is free from other trains (may depend on whether CBTC is used)
+	- and the track behind the signal is free from other trains (may depend on whether CBTC is used),
-	- and other conditions are respected (e.g. no switch behind the signal is manually commanded)
+  - and the direct command to close the signal is false.

 ## Data